History of the Hall

 In January 2015, the deteriorating fifty-eight-year-old roof was re-clad.
 This was funded by Messing residents and grants from Essex Environment Trust and The Fowler Smith and Jones Trust without which it would not have been possible, and we also received valuable support and advice from the Rural Community Council of Essex (RCCE).

 Maintenance at the Hall is always an ongoing item.
 During the Covid lockdown we were able to get the Hall and Meeting Room redecorated ready for the reopening, and other minor repairs have been carried out.
-Plans for 2022 included the replacement of the lighting in the main hall with LED units, replacement of the now obsolete intruder alarm and upgrading the projector in the main hall.

 Registered Charity No 301367